 I got a different perspective from Amy a Corporate Lawyer who is both a runner and a footie fan, with the London marathon and the 3 Peaks Challenge under her belt.
 Raised with three brothers learning about football wasn’t an option for her.
 She was however less sure that it advanced her career in what is the conservative, male dominated environment of the law.
 But she told me “ I think it all gives me additional respect.
 The 3 Peaks is particularly challenging and a lot of men don’t make it.
 It was irrefutable proof of my resilience, commitment and focus.
 Being interested in football means that I can genuinely participate in post work chat which undoubtedly helps office relationships”

 A question of marketing

 Anne Vandorpe, Consumer Sales and Marketing Manager at Sanoma Media, a soccer Mum and fan, plans to run the NYC marathon later this year.
 She suggested as a marketeer that “it’s all about knowing your market whether it’s consumer product users or male hiring managers “ and has always found her interest in sport extremely helpful professionally.
 She has a word of caution that it can be useful as a differentiator, but will exhaust itself if all women had the same level of enthusiasm in traditional areas of male interest.
 The natural scheme of things will result in men and women finding other ways of standing out.

 Where is this headed?

-So ladies, as someone who sadly wouldn’t know a penalty from a corner, is the message that we need to get out our football scarves or running shoes and make a better effort at taking an interest in male activities and improve our all-round engagements in these areas of interest?
+So ladies, as someone who sadly wouldn’t know a penalty from a corner, is the message that we need to get out our football scarves or running shoes and show an interest in men’s sports, Should we make a better effort at taking an interest in stereotypical male activities and improve our all-round engagements in these areas of interest?
 Is this what we need to enhance our careers?

-Or is this all just another smoke screen?
+Or is all this requirement to show an interest in men’s yet another smoke screen?
 Should any of it matter at all?

 What do you think?